 Central Branch Preschool was founded in 1968 by Marge Johnson and Pat Melgard.
-These two teachers from The Little School (now in Bellevue) wanted to start a Seattle branch to provide quality early education for urban children.
+These two teachers from The Little School (now in Bellevue) wanted to start a Seattle branch to provide quality early education for children from varying backgrounds and races and ethnicities.
+Martin Luther King Jr. had just been assassinated and they believed that learning about others who may look or seem different from you was a gift and a way to help set the foundation for a more just world.
 Our original name, The Central Branch of The Little School, came from these roots.

-Central Branch carries the philosophy and heart that Pat and Marge first brought to the school as evidenced in our mission:
+Central Branch carries the philosophy and heart that Marge and Pat first brought to the school as evidenced in our mission:

 Our mission is to provide a play-based preschool experience that encourages children to develop meaningful and deep relationships with self and others, within a community where children of all races, ethnicities and economic levels learn together and where families of color thrive.

-Clockwise from top left: Director Wendy Simmons, Asst Director Lesli Franklin, Teacher Levell Turner, Teacher Abeer Al Jallad, Teacher Henry Kiner, Teacher Rosalinda Stanberry
+Clockwise from top left: Director Wendy Simmons, Asst Director Lesli Franklin, , Teacher Abeer Al Jallad, Teacher Henry Kiner, Teacher Rosalinda Stanberry